 Gold award winner: Dori Jones Yang's new middle-grade novel

-Dori is thrilled to announce three awards for The Forbidden Temptation of Baseball.
+Dori is thrilled to announce four awards for The Forbidden Temptation of Baseball.

-In December, it won the 2017 Freeman Award for the Young Adult/High School literature about East and Southeast Asia, a prestitious new award that will be honored at the American Library Association mid-winter conference.
+In January, it won the 2017 Freeman Award for the Young Adult/High School literature about East and Southeast Asia, a prestigious new award that will be honored at the American Library Association mid-winter conference.

 This book is written for young readers but thoroughly enjoyable to readers of all ages - including you!
 Please check with your local bookstore or order on amazon.com.
 Eager to see your reviews!